-- 20 minute same day lunch detention set by staff and recorded on student's permanent record.
-This detention can be set for lateness to school in the morning (arrive after 8.40) or for anti social behaviour during social times. - Up to 1 hr set by staff and recorded on student's permanent record.
-These detentions can be 1⁄2 hr or 1 hr, at staff discretion. - 1hr Head of Faculty or Head of Learning detention Set by HOF or HOL and recorded on student's permanent record. - 1hr Senior staff detention set by senior staff and recorded on student's permanent record. - 3-6 school Set by the Head of Faculty for failure to attend a 1hr HOF detention.
+- 15 minute same day lunch detention set by staff and recorded on student's permanent record.
+This detention can be set for lateness to school in the morning (arrive after 8.40) or for anti social behaviour during social times. - 1⁄2 hour detention set by staff and recorded on student's permanent record. - 45 minute Head of Faculty or Head of Learning detention Set by HOF or HOL and recorded on student's permanent record.

+- 45 minute Senior staff detention set by senior staff and recorded on student's permanent record. - 3-6 school Set by the Head of Faculty for failure to attend a 45 minute HOF detention.
 These will take place on Monday and Thursdays only.
 Parents will be informed at least 24 hours in advance through a phone call and a letter and will be recorded on student's permanent record.